macports/macports-webapp/docs/DEPLOYMENT.md

 ./configure && make && make test && sudo make install
 ```

-Now you may start memcached by running `memcached -d` in the terminal.
+Now you may start Memcached by running `memcached -d` in the terminal.

-On a mac, you may use [MacPorts to install memcached](https://ports.macports.org/port/memcached/summary).
+On a Mac, you may use [MacPorts to install Memcached](https://ports.macports.org/port/memcached/summary).

 ---